aduca98/xby-takehome/Readme.MD

 This is the same on the surface layer as well, where domain types are mapped to the types exposed via a surface (ex. graphql).
 This keeps all the types separated so you can change domain types without breaking surface contract or persisted data type etc...

+If I wanted to code quicker I would probably throw out a lot of the mapping and just keep a domain type that the model layer and the presentation (surface) layer uses.
+But I had some time so migth as well decouple them.

 ---